What are critical metals? And which ones should savvy investors focus on? Our overview of the space answers those questions and more.

 To help prospective critical metals investors get a handle on the space, we’ve put together a brief overview of some of the critical metals that are currently getting the most buzz.
-Graphite and cobalt are at the top of the list, but rare earths, manganese and several others are also covered.
+Graphite and cobalt are at the top of the list, but rare earth elements, manganese, tantalum and several others are also covered.

 Critical metals investing: Cobalt and graphite

 As mentioned, investors interested in critical metals have a huge number of choices.
 However, today the two most popular critical metals are cobalt and graphite.
-Demand for both metals, especially cobalt, has been climbing on the back of increasing interest in electric vehicles.
-Electric vehicles require lithium-ion batteries, and both graphite and cobalt are key components of these batteries.
+Demand for both metals, especially cobalt, has been climbing on the back of increasing interest in electric vehicles, which require lithium-ion batteries.
+Both graphite and cobalt are key components of these batteries.

-Tesla Motors (NASDAQ:TSLA) is one major company that has announced plans to build a lithium-ion battery megafactory, but other companies intend to so do as well.
-Estimates on exactly how much lithium, cobalt and graphite these megafactories will require in the coming years vary, but the consensus is that large amounts of all three metals will be needed.
+Many companies have plans to build lithium-ion battery megafactories in the future and will need raw materials to do so.
+Estimates on exactly how much lithium, cobalt and graphite these megafactories will require in the coming years vary, but the consensus is that large amounts of all three metals will be needed to supply the increasing demand for electric cars.

 In addition to rising demand, supply security is an issue in both the cobalt and graphite markets.
-Most cobalt is mined in the Democratic Republic of Congo, an area where mining is associated with human rights abuses, and as demand increases it is becoming more and more important to find ethical sources of the metal.
-Meanwhile, most graphite is mined in China, where pollution is currently an issue.
+Most cobalt is mined in the Democratic Republic of Congo, an area where mining is associated with human rights abuses, and as demand increases it is becoming more and more important for the mining industry to find ethical sources of the metal.
+Meanwhile, most graphite production comes from China, where pollution is currently an issue.

 Critical metals investing: Other options